chrissyFraser/vander-weele-farms-llc/journals/megan_ehrlich.md

     - get_one_customer
     - update_customer
     - delete_customer
-    - create_customer - creates a customer, but gives a 400 Error: Bad Request
+    - create_customer (FIXED IT!!!)
 It was good to finally get my hands on the code and start figuring out what things do.
-Everything tested and works, except the create customer error.
+Everything customer related tested and works!
+I accidentally set the status code to 400 - when I corrected to 200 it worked.